chimsom-agbim/data_wrangling_i/data_import.md

     ##  9 10091  76.0 male             0            3            4            0
     ## 10 10092  74.2 female          10            2           11            6
     ## # ℹ 1,077 more rows

+## Comparison with Base R

+Basically don’t enter a file code as read.csv instead of read_csv.
+It changes the names of the columns, which can be confusing.